These Easy Dutch Oven Chicken Thighs Will Be Your New Go-To

 When you’re browning the chicken thighs, the chicken skin can stick to the Dutch oven if the pan isn’t hot enough.
 Make sure you let the oil preheat in the pan for a few minutes before adding the chicken.
 It’s also possible that you didn’t add enough oil to the pan.
 If you’ve already started cooking when you discover these issues, increase the heat and add an extra splash of oil to the pot.
 Let the chicken sit for another minute or so to see if it will release naturally before trying to force it up.

 It’s also important to let the chicken skin sit, undisturbed, for at least 5 minutes before trying to flip it.
 If you try to flip it earlier, the fat under the chicken skin won’t have a chance to render out, causing the skin to stick.

 How do I keep Dutch oven chicken juicy?

 Adding a little liquid to the bottom of the Dutch oven can also help keep chicken thighs extra moist and juicy.
 We recommend adding 1/2 cup of cooking liquid before putting it in the oven.
 You can use chicken stock, lemon juice, beer, wine or fruit juice to flavor to the chicken.

 Not all Dutch ovens are created equal.
 Check out our favorite Dutch oven brands.

 You can also chop fresh rosemary, thyme, sage or oregano and tuck it under the skin of each chicken thigh.
 For an indulgent meal, mix the chopped fresh herbs with a few tablespoons of softened unsalted butter and garlic.
 This compound garlic-herb butter is delicious and will add an extra layer of moisture.
-Try an easy, flavored compound butter recipe with these chicken thighs.
+Try an easy flavored butter recipe with these chicken thighs.